A Guide to Vinyl Record Sizes

 The most uncommon revolution per minute classification is 78 RPM, which is generally reserved for 10-inch records and most records pressed before the 1950s.
-You don’t necessarily have to worry about this rare speed unless you are an avid vinyl record collector or you’ve discovered a few boxes worth of disks in your grandparents’ attic that you’re dying to listen to.
+You don't necessarily have to worry about this rare speed unless you are an avid vinyl record collector or you've discovered a few boxes of your grandparents' vinyl record collection in the attic that you're dying to listen to.

 The largest record size is a 12-inch album.
 Each side can generally store up to 22 minutes of music.
 Vinyl records have reached a limitation in competition with modern media.
 CDs generally store around 60 minutes of music, whereas an album made for vinyl is capped at around 45 minutes if it takes advantage of both sides of the disk.

 DJs have found a way to use the seemingly crippling disadvantage of a disk’s limited size to their benefit.
 Now, many singles designed for DJ performance are not pressed into the standard 7-inch size disk.
 Instead, they are produced on 10 and 12-inch records.
 The extra room on the vinyl record dramatically improves the sound quality of the music and allows for personalized extended mixes, giving the DJ more freedom of creativity without sacrificing audio quality.

 In the event that you fall in love with a vinyl marked at 78 RPM, make sure you have a record player that can accommodate that speed.
 Some players on the market, like the Victrola Bluetooth Portable Suitcase Record Player has a built in 3-speed turntable that can accommodate any standard size record, including your beloved 78 RPM.
 This player gives its listener the ultimate freedom to play whatever they want, whenever they want to.